oliver-butterley/DS-intro/pages/part1.md

 :::

+A general question for these systems and for others is when a system can be decomposed or when the system is not decomposable in some sense.
+In this direction we here introduce the concept of **minimal**.
+Later, with a similar point of view of studying the decomposability of systems, we introduce the concept of **ergodicity**.

 As we progress and study more systems it will be important to have a notion of when a system is really the same as another and when not.
 For this we introduce the notion of conjugacy.